jjdv/frame-server/README.md

 - An array of combinations of any of the above.

 ####  4.3.2. <a name='Dynamicfiles'></a>Dynamic files
-If you have several route paths for which a given file should be sent it's enough to provide those data in the `serveDynamicFiles` property.
-Here, as shown above, you define the `routePaths` and your dynamic file to be served.
+In order to serve a specific file for defined route paths it's enough to provide those data in the `serveDynamicFiles` property.
+In this field, as shown above, you define the `routePaths` and your dynamic file to be served.
 If you have more files to be served that way, provide an array of such definitions.

 ####  4.3.3. <a name='Staticfiles'></a>Static files
-The Frame Server uses [serve-static](https://expressjs.com/en/resources/middleware/serve-static.html) to handle static files.
-In the `serveStaticFiles` field you can provide not only the parameters for the 'serve-static' middleware, i.e. `dir` as static directory and `options`, but also route paths if you want some url prefix for your static resources.
-As with dynamic files, you can provide an array of objects if you need to handle a few static route directories.
+The Frame Server uses [serve-static](https://expressjs.com/en/resources/middleware/serve-static.html), provided by Express, to handle static files.
+In the `serveStaticFiles` field provide the parameters for the 'serve-static' middleware, i.e. `dir` as your static directory and 'serve-static' `options`.
+You can also provide route paths if you want some url prefix for your static resources.
+As with dynamic files, you can provide an array of objects if you need to handle static files from a few directories.

 ###  4.4. <a name='Advancedoptions'></a>Advanced options
 Finally, in addition to a lightweight, quick server solutions, Frame Server can serve as a frame of an advanced, fully fledged internet server.
 This is thanks to the additional configuration options described in the following subsections.